2MY-R/Ameoba-Feature-Extraction/README.md

 - **Supervisor:** Ashley Cadby
 - **Co-Supervisors:** Rebecca Betts, Olga Chambers

 This project was only done with my supervisors' help, support, and advice.
-Futhermore, I was provided with a solid foundation to build off and collaborate with to support the whole research team as a whole, as such much of the code I am presenting has been previously written by Olga and Rebecca, which I have used as a stepping stone to add more contribution to the broader project.
+Futhermore, I was provided with a solid foundation of code to build off and collaborate with to support the whole research team; as Olga and Rebecca have previously written, much of the code I am presenting.
+I have used their code and advice as a stepping stone to add my contribution to the broader project.

 ## Contents
 - [Abstract](https://github.com/2MY-R/Ameoba-Feature-Extraction/blob/main/README.md#abstract)